cynixx3/third-party-miner-installer-for-ethos/README.md

 source <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) wildrig-multi revert
 ```

-### Config Sample
+## Config Sample
 Here is an example of how to add ubqminer to ethos.
 These instructions will apply to any miner simply by changing "ubqminer" to the miner you want.

+### Set the miner
-You can use ubqminer miner globally for your all rigs
+You can use the miner on your local config or globally on a remote config
 ```
 globalminer ubqminer
 ```